GuidedTrack/gtstatus/index.md

 🔵
 -->

+## 🔵 2025-03-04 00:49 UTC

+GuidedTrack is fully functional again.
+The data pages came back online some hours ago.

 ## 🟡 2025-03-03 10:54 UTC

 The data pages are unavailable because we're making changes to the database.
 Writing and running GuidedTrack programs is working as normal.